 Our professional staff at Newcastle Sports Injury Clinic have a wealth of experience working with patients to address their specific needs and expectations massage is often used alongside other therapies as part of a holistic treatment plan.
 With multiple professions available within the clinic, patients can be confident they are receiving treatment most appropriate to their needs.

-Our highly qualified and professional massage staff at Newcastle Sports Injury Clinic have a wealth of experience working with patients with a variety of problems.
+Our highly qualified and professional massage staff at Newcastle Sports Injury Clinic in Newcastle, Jesmond and Alnwick have a wealth of experience working with patients with a variety of problems.
 Their expert hands are available to assist those of you with everyday strains and muscular tension to alleviate the discomfort felt whether it’s from the workplace or home.
 Their experience working with athletes of all levels allows them to quickly identify and address the individual’s needs and expectations, adapting treatment accordingly.

 The art of massage therapy involves a wide range of ‘hands-on’ therapeutic techniques that focus on the body’s muscular and soft tissue framework.
 In order to understand the benefits and effects of massage, it is important to consider how the body responds physiologically.